Top 10 best La Liga players of all-time: Can Mbappe join the list in 2026?

 For the first name on our list of the best La Liga players of all time, we take you back to 1951, when Hungarian forward Kubala arrived at Barcelona.
 Kubala landed at the Nou Camp without huge hype, despite having proven a more than efficient goal scorer for clubs in his homeland.
 But what he achieved with Barca surpassed every single expectation.

 Fast forward to the end of his Barca stay, when he took up the reins as manager.
-By that time, he'd notched 280 goals and won 11 pieces of major silverware, but he wasn't quite finished in La Liga, and a short spell as player-coach at Espanyol saw him grab a few more goals.
+By that time, he had notched 280 goals and won 11 pieces of major silverware, but he was not quite finished in La Liga, and a short spell as player-coach at Espanyol saw him grab a few more goals.

 9. Iker Casillas